This section provides the codes and policies that students and student organizations are expected to follow at all

 Failure or refusal to comply with verbal or written requests and directions from University officials acting in an official capacity is a violation of the Honor Code.

-Failure to follow all appropriately issued directives from University administration and local, state, and/or federal health, safety, fire, or environmental agencies in the case of a health safety emergency is a violation of the Honor Code (e.g. face covering requirements, other personal protective equipment requirements, medical screenings or tests, required procedures intended to avoid close contact between individuals, required temperature or other wellness check procedures, on and off-campus parties/events, etc).
+Failure to follow all appropriately issued directives from University administration and local, state, and/or federal health, safety, fire, or environmental agencies in the case of a health safety emergency is a violation of the Honor Code (e.g. personal protective equipment requirements, medical screenings, required procedures intended to avoid close contact between individuals, on and off-campus parties/events, etc.).

 All students are required to have student identification (EAGLEcard) and carry it with them at all times while on University property or University-sponsored events.
 Each student should be prepared to identify oneself and present and/or surrender one’s EAGLEcard upon request of University faculty, staff, Resident Advisors, and Campus Safety & Security Officers.